+GARDEN

+MOMENTS

+MELINDA

+MYERS

-Garden Moments MELINDA MYERS Now is the time to plan and plant vegetables for a bountiful fall harvest.
+Now is the time to plan and plant vegetables for a bountiful fall harvest.
 Planting now extends the harvest season for greater yield without expanding the garden.

 Start by looking for vacant spaces in the vegetable garden.
 Fill areas that were not planted this spring or replant rows of quick maturing vegetables like lettuce, spinach, radishes, and beets that have already been harvested.
 Expand your search to other vacant spaces in flowerbeds, mixed borders, and containers.

-Select vegetables that will have sufthey can be added to the garden.
+and containers.